Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: Concepts, terminology, and tools from earlier papers

 Given a 4-cell $H$ of $L$ and a positive integer $k\in\Nplu$, we obtain the $k$-fold \emph{multifork extension} of $L$ at $H$ by changing $H$ to a copy of $\Shk k$ and proceeding to the southeast and to the southwest to preserve semimodularity.
 For the exact definition, see Cz\'edli \cite{CzG:pExttCol}, where this construction was introduced, or see Figure \ref{fig-enpn}, where the construction is illustrated by performing a 1-fold multifork extension at $H_1$ of $L_0$ to obtain $L_1$ and performing a 3-fold multifork extension at $H_2$ of $L_1$ to obtain $L_2$.
 (To save space, our figures are multi-purpose figures; some ingredients of Figure \ref{fig-enpn} will be explained later.)
 Note in advance that the thick edges of our lattice diagrams will be called neon tubes.
 Note also that 1-fold multifork extensions are also called \emph{fork extensions}; see Cz\'edli and Schmidt \cite{czgscht-visual}; in this case the new elements form a so-called \emph{fork} in the new lattice; see \eqref{eq:lcnFrhvLmTrcJflSr} later.

-A \emph{grid} is (the fixed \tbdia-diagram) of the direct product of two non-singleton finite chains.
+A \emph{grid} is (the fixed \tbdia-diagram of) the direct product of two non-singleton finite chains.
 A 4-cell $H$ of $L$ is a \emph{distributive $4$-cell} if the principal ideal $\pideal L{\Peak H}$ is a distributive lattice.
-Note that in this case, that is,

-this follows, say, from the following lemma and Cz\'edli and Schmidt \cite{czgscht-visual}.
-Most of the results on slim semimodular lattices were or could have been proved by using, possibly together with other tools, the following structure theorem.
+By Cz\'edli and Schmidt \cite{czgscht-visual} and the following lemma,